Mark123M/ChatReminder/README.md

 2. Manual-Reminder System: Right click a message and click "Remind Me!" to set a reminder that displays a modal for the message after a set amount of time.

+You can instantly navigate to the reminder message by clicking on it.
+You can also set custom notification sounds for the reminders.